claraqin/Nitrogen-Balance-Corn-County/README.md

 Of course, these non-corn/soy crops only make up to 0.05 of total acreage in these counties.

-### Part 2: Compare Datasets Against NASS 2014 Corn Data
+### Part 2: Compare datasets against NASS 2014 corn data

-#### Calibration Checkpoint A: How well does CDL acreage data compare to NASS acreage data?
+#### Calibration checkpoint A: How well does CDL acreage data compare to NASS acreage data?

 First create standard FIPS code within NASS corn data.